+Primary

-Primary Occupation:
+Occupation:

+Chief Executive

-Chief Executive Officer and General Managing Director, Baidu Capital
+Officer and Managing

+Partner, Changcheng

+Investment Partners

-Ms. Li currently serves as Chief Executive Officer and General Managing Director of Baidu Capital, the investment arm of Baidu, Inc. Ms. Li joined Baidu, Inc., the largest Internet search engine in China and the third-largest independent search engine in the world, in 2008, as Chief Financial Officer, responsible for a wide range of corporate functions, including Finance, Human Resources, International Operations, Marketing, Communications and Purchasing.
+Ms. Li currently serves as Chief Executive Officer and Managing Partner, Changcheng Investment Partners, the newly initiated growth fund of Baidu, Inc. Previously, she served as Chief Executive Officer and General Managing Director of Baidu Capital.
+Ms. Li joined Baidu, Inc., the largest Internet search engine in China and the third-largest independent search engine in the world, in 2008, as Chief Financial Officer, responsible for a wide range of corporate functions, including Finance, Human Resources, International Operations, Marketing, Communications and Purchasing.
 From 1994 to 2008, she held a number of senior finance positions at various General Motors companies in China, Singapore, the United States and Canada, rising to Chief Financial Officer of GM's business in China and Financial Controller of the North American Operations of GMAC.

-Ms. Li is a director of Flex Ltd.
+Ms. Li is a director of Flex Ltd., ABB Ltd. and HSBC, Asia.